 Over the past few decades we have been conditioned to fear the sun and do whatever we can to protect ourselves from it.
 However, this has not worked out in our favor by a long shot.
 We have a staggering increase in vitamin D deficiency worldwide and numerous health issues related to this, including cancer.
 We need the sun for optimal health.
 However, it is all about knowing how to practice sun smart habits, and part of this may include relying on a safe and effective sunscreen.

 This is where the EWG’s Guide to Sunscreens comes in very handy.
-Each year the EWG analyzes over 1,500 sunscreen/sunblock products to test their safety and effectiveness.
-As shared in the 2015 report, 80% of 1,700 products examined that year offered inferior sun protection or contained problematic ingredients.
-By using common, commercial sunscreen products, we are putting our health at risk by applying the various harmful chemicals that can in fact increase the risk of skin cancer, and other cancers.
+Each year the EWG analyzes more than 1,500 sunscreen/sunblock products to test their safety and effectiveness.
+Their reports continuously discover that many sunscreen products on the market offer inferior sun protection or contain harmful ingredients.
+By using common, commercial sunscreen products, we are putting our health at risk by applying many harmful chemicals that can in fact increase the risk of skin cancer, and other cancers.
 Therefore, it is essential that if we are going to use any sunscreen, it is the least toxic or problematic, and the most effective.
 To check how your sunscreen rates or to find a safe sunscreen option, refer to the EWG sunscreen guide.

 3. EWG’s Skin Deep Cosmetic Database